-One of the reasons for our return was desire to use our hiking sticks again and for the awesome fishing steps from our campsite.
+One of the reasons for our return was for the awesome fishing steps from our campsite.
 The kids fashioned fishing poles from sticks and random fishing line they found nearby.

 We then walked the the water’s edge to watch the salmon making a run up the river.

 Luka was the most excited of all the kids, I think.
 Pants off, dead fish on his line and neighboring fishers smiling.